MCPHackers/MCP-LTS/README.md

-# 1.7.3-LTS
+# MCP-LTS

-1.7.3-LTS is a modification of the Minecraft Coder Pack to create a "Long Term Service" patch for Minecraft Beta 1.7.3
+MCP-LTS is a modification of the Minecraft Coder Pack to create a "Long Term Service" patch for Minecraft

 # Features

-**Gameplay Features**

-*

-**Modder Features**

-* Mapped out functions and fields

 # Roadmap